Sergio799/Freelance---UI--Development/README.md

 ## 🎯 Project Overview

-This application serves as a comprehensive platform for presenting AI-enabled robotic solutions, specifically designed for the ARM (Advanced Robotics for Manufacturing) Institute RFP TEC 25-04 response.
-It demonstrates expertise in robotics integration, AI/ML solutions, and manufacturing automation.
+This application serves as a comprehensive platform for presenting AI-enabled robotic solutions, specifically designed for the ARM (Advanced Robotics for Manufacturing) It demonstrates expertise in robotics integration, AI/ML solutions, and manufacturing automation.

 ## ✨ Features